mattiamencagli/git_introduction/README.md

 #### Agenda:
-- Introduction to Git version control system (presentation with slides, ~30 minutes):
+- Introduction to git version control system.
+Presentation with slides (intro_git.pdf) (~30 minutes):
 	- how to clone or create a git repository;
 	- how to check and visualize the status and the branches of the repository;
 	- how to manage the repository: git pull, git push, git fetch, git merge, git rebase, git add, git commit, git checkout, git reset.